Skip to main content

 Last year, Slovenia welcomed 6.6 million tourists, including 5.1 million from abroad.
 Photo: NataliaD/Depositphotos.com

-EU citizens have the right to live, study, or work in any EU country and enjoy the free movement of people and goods.
+EU citizens have the right to live, study and work in any EU Member State, enjoying the free movement of people and goods.

-To mark Europe Day, the Statistical Office of the Republic of Slovenia shared some interesting data.
-With its unspoiled nature, art, culture, and culinary experiences, Slovenia is a destination worth feeling and experiencing.
+In celebration of Europe Day, the Statistical Office of the Republic of Slovenia has shared some interesting facts.
+Slovenia’s unspoiled nature, art, culture and culinary traditions offer a distinctive and memorable experience.
 Last year, Slovenia welcomed 6.6 million tourists, including 5.1 million from abroad.
-Nearly three-quarters of these – around 3.8 million – came from other EU member states, most notably Germany, Italy, and Austria.
+Nearly three-quarters of them – around 3.8 million – came from other EU Member States, most notably Germany, Italy and Austria.

 • A baby in a stroller holding a flag featuring a circle of twelve golden stars on a blue background.